 “I guess you could say this strange age we still find ourselves in officially landed with Kraftwerk in 1981 — everyday people owning artificial brains, keeping them in their homes next to the TV maybe, playing games on them, writing with them, making music.
 Not that I was paying it all much attention in 1981.
 I was mostly confused in 1981, or more to the point I was fighting confusion, because I’m still confused.
 I just gave up the fight a long, long time ago.
 Which gets us back to Kraftwerk, Computer World.
 What an album!
 Sounded exactly like the future that we all had coming, ready or not.
 And I guess I was.
 Ready, that is.
 In spite of all the confusion.”
 (Philip Random)

 “It’s 1977 and punk rock may be erupting but Neil Young‘s gone strangely, evocatively ambient … for one song anyway, all heartfelt yearning and fireplace hisses and crackles.
-Will To Love being one of those examples of a unique artist at the peak of their powers doing something they’d never really done before so well that they’d never really have to do it again.
+Will To Love being an example of a unique artist at the peak of his powers doing something the’s never really done before so well that he’ll never really have to do it again.
 Found on American Stars And Bars a mish-mash of an album that also includes Like A Hurricane and some pretty much straight up Country stuff, making it a more or less perfect evocation of one man’s confusion.
 And don’t kid yourself, everybody was confused in 1977.”
 (Philip Random)

 In which The Byrds lay it all out for eternity, man.
 Because it’s 1966 and something is most definitely happening, but what!?!? (note the question and exclamation marks), What’s Happening !?!? being notable as A. David Crosby‘s first solo songwriting credit for the Byrds, and B. succinct to say the least, the whole virulent, acid drenched confusion of the times laid out in fifty-seven words or less.
 Not that it was a bad historical moment — more just a state of spiritual, philosophical and emotional critical mass, a sustained chain reaction of apparently conflicting beliefs, ideas, demands and feelings that was demanding an entirely fresh and conceivably radical new point of reference, man.